dinaricrypto/interview/README.md

 # Interview questions

-Practical take-home exercises.
+Dinari interview exercises.
 Each subdirectory is a self-contained question.

 ## `debug-js-voca`